jlleonr/mp3merger/README.md

 <p>
 This project started as a simple UI to test the merging algorithm.
 Later on, I implemented the merging feature as a web service in an ASP.Net web application and decided to transtion this WPF application into an MVVM architecture.
-There is still one event in the code-behind of the main view that arguably breaks the MVVM pattern.
-I'm still working how to implement a command that takes the Window object as argument to close the application after clicking the Exit button.
+This is a work in progress.
 </p>